When people feel hopeless and can’t see any way to make things better, they sometimes want their life to end. But things can get better.

 Poppy feels we need to become aware of children’s mental health as soon as a baby is born.
 Poppy spoke about the pressures start as soon as they are institutionalised, and come into contact with their peers.
 Poppy believes schools should be more open and aware of children’s mental health.

-Is there anything that organisations like OTR can do to prevent other young people feeling a similar way to Alex?
+Is there anything that organisations like us can do to prevent other young people feeling a similar way to Alex?

 Continue raising awareness of young people’s mental health and suicide risk.
 Poppy emphasised that mental health effects everyone of us even the privileged, like Alex.